mon-gmx/shortlinks/README.md

 ### To be redirected:
-  `curl -L http://localhost:8080/gh` this would redirect your browser (or CURL in this case) to whatever points the `gh` handle, e.g. `gh` redirects to `https://github.com`
+  `curl -L https://localhost:8080/gh` this would redirect your browser (or CURL in this case) to whatever points the `gh` handle, e.g. `gh` redirects to `https://github.com`

-To have the best experience for this redirection project, you would want to have this project serving in port 80 and a record in your DNS so you can just use this in your browser like: `sl/gh` and be redirected to the site associated to the `gh` handle.
+To have the best experience for this redirection project, you would want to have this project serving in port 80 and a record in your DNS so you can just use this in your browser like: `https://sl/gh` and be redirected to (github) the site associated to the `gh` handle.

 If you want to expose this directly, you are advised to use a proxy from your HTTP server so you don't need to add `CAP_NET_BIND_SERVICE` permissions and add security concerns; you can add this directive to your nginx site: